 All normalizers are executed after parsing.
 Normalizers are run for each entry (i.e. each set of files that represent a code run).
 Normalizers are run in a particular order, and you can make assumptions about the availability of data created by other normalizers.
 A normalizer is run in any case, but it might choose not to do anything.
 A normalizer can perform any operation on the archive, but in general it should only add more information, not alter existing information.

 This is an example for a very simple normalizer that computes the unit cell volume from a given lattice and adds it to the archive.

 from nomad.normalizing import Normalizer from nomad.atomutils import get_volume class UnitCellVolumeNormalizer(Normalizer): def normalize(self): for system in self.archive.section_run[-1].section_system: system.unit_cell_volume = get_volume(lattice_vectors.magnitude) self.logger.debug('computed unit cell volume', system_index=system.m_parent_index)

 You simply inherit from

 archive is available as a field.
 There is also a logger on the object that can be used.

-Of course, if you add new information to the archive, this needs also be defined in the metainfo.
+Of course, if you add new information to the archive, this also needs to be defined in the Metainfo.
 For example you could extend the section system with a special system definition that extends the existing section system definition:

 Or you simply alter the